David Carradine: Kill Bill

-Carradine enjoyed a revival of his fame when he was cast in Quentin Tarantino's sequential Kill Bill films, Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
-Among those who thought his portrayal of Bill, the assassin extraordinaire, would earn him an Academy Award nomination was Scott Mantz of The Mediadrome, who said, "Carradine practically steals every scene he's in with confident gusto, and he gives a soulful performance that should all but ensure a spot on next year's Oscar ballot."
-Roger Ebert and Richard Roeper each had Kill Bill Vol. 2 on their top ten list for Academy Awards predictions.
+Carradine enjoyed a revival of his fame when he was cast in Quentin Tarantino's Kill Bill films, Kill Bill: Volume 1 (2003) and Kill Bill: Volume 2 (2004).
+Scott Mantz of The Mediadrome said of his performance, "Carradine practically steals every scene he's in with confident gusto, and he gives a soulful performance that should all but ensure a spot on next year's Oscar ballot."
+Roger Ebert and Richard Roeper both had Kill Bill Vol. 2 on their top ten list for Academy Awards predictions.
 Although the films received no notice from the Academy, Carradine did receive a Golden Globe nomination and a Saturn Award for Best Supporting Actor for his portrayal of Bill.

-By 2006, he had become the spokesperson for Yellowbook, a publisher of independent telephone directories in the United States.
-He also appeared as Clockwork, the ghost of time, in two episodes of the animated series, Danny Phantom.
-He had a cameo in Epic Movie (2007) and was in Treasure Raiders (2007), How to Rob a Bank (and 10 Tips to Actually Get Away with It) (2007), Fall Down Dead (2007) (which he helped produce), Permanent Vacation (2007), and Fuego (2007).
-Carradine played Buckingham in a version of Richard III (2007) which he helped produce, and was in a studio film when he supported Rob Schneider in Big Stan (2007).
-He did another comedy, Homo Erectus (2007), and was in Blizhniy Boy: The Ultimate Fighter (2007) and Hell Ride (2008).
-He starred in the 2008 TV film Kung Fu Killer, in which he played a Chinese martial arts master very similar to his Kung Fu series "Caine" persona—his character in this film named "White Crane", and mostly referred to or addressed as "Crane", frequently pronounced in a manner that minimizes the R sound.